moonisali/Learning_Python/README.md

 # _Python Diary
-Repository to shae some fun python code and projects, (including):
+Repository to share some fun python code and projects, (including):
-A movie website created by applying the Object oriented programming concepts learnt during the Udacity Python Programming Course.
+*A movie website created by applying the Object oriented programming concepts learnt during the Udacity Python Programming Course.
 Hope y'all like the movies in this collection. :D

-A program that reminds you, it is BREAK-TIME! with the best of Mozart.
+*A program that reminds you, it is BREAK-TIME! with the best of Mozart.

-An attempt at a Hangman -game (coded procedurally)
+*An attempt at a Hangman -game (coded procedurally)

-Automating script: the Most Boring job of moving files (by their extension)!
+*Automating script: the Most Boring job of moving files (by their extension)!